Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (C) The tank is suitable for operational service.

-(7) Not certify to an owner or operator or the Department that a storage tank system project or component thereof is complete unless it complies with the act or this chapter.
-Project certification applies to both certified activities and nontank handling activities that may have been performed as part of the project.
+(2) Certify to an owner or operator or the Department that a storage tank system project or component thereof is complete unless it complies with the act and this chapter.
+Project certification applies to certified activities and nontank handling activities that may have been performed as part of the project.

-(b) A certified installer or certified inspector shall display a certification identification card or certificate upon request.
+(d) A certified installer or certified inspector shall display the Department-issued certification identification card or certificate upon request.

 Source